rnd-team-dev/plotoptix/README.md

 This is the first, beta version.
 Everything what is implemented should work, but there are some important features not available yet, eg. ticks and labels on plot axes.

 PlotOptiX is basically an interface to RnD.SharpOptiX library which we are developing and using in our Studio.
 RnD.SharpOptiX offers much more functionality than it is now available through PlotOptiX.
 Eg. live streaming of the video raytracing output.
-We'll progressively add more to PlotOptiX if there is interest in this project (star or donate if you like!).
+We'll progressively add more to PlotOptiX if there is interest in this project (download and star or donate if you like!).

 The idea for development is: